Skip to main content

 Written by Rebecca Russell

-Updated over a week ago
+Updated over 2 weeks ago

-• Have 50 employees or less
+• Have 50 workers or fewer

-• Have an annual turn over of £10.2 million or less
+• Have an annual turnover of £10.2 million or less

 Did this answer your question?